AckerApple/bind-sql-string/README.md

         AND    st.SomeStringColumn = ?
         AND    st.SomeDate BETWEEN ?
 AND ?
         AND    st.SomeOtherColumn<?
-        AND    st.SomeInColumn IN (?,?,?)
+        AND    st.SomeInColumn IN (?,'B','C')
         AND    st.SomeOtherColumn = 2+?
-        AND    st.SomeStringArg = ?
+        AND    st.SomeStringArg = 'keep this '':binding'''
         AND    st.SomeStringColumn IN (?,?,?)
     `,
     parameters:[